 Pill testing at an Australian music festival in April 2018 revealed that half of the pills allegedly containing ecstasy were made purely of adulterants like toothpaste, glue, and milk powder.
 Two of them contained lethal substances.
 Without pill testing, people would be inclined to hide their drugs and may accidentally overdose or put unknown poisonous substances into their bodies.

 When contaminated pills are found, harm reduction programs issue alerts to warn people in the area.
-This makes people aware that the illicit substances they are buying may not be what they think, and reduces the risk of overdose by prompting individuals to be more careful about where they get their drugs.
+These warnings make people aware that the illicit substances they are buying may not be what they think.
+It also reduces the risk of overdose by prompting individuals to be more careful about where they get their drugs.

 Decriminalization Of Drugs

-When a person receives criminal consequences as the result of drug possession or consumption, it goes on their record.
+When a person receives criminal consequences resulting from drug possession or consumption, it goes on their record.
 This can make it difficult for them to find employment later in life when drugs may no longer be an issue.
 Knowing that they will continue to struggle even if they are successful in a recovery program may prevent people from seeking help or cause them to relapse.

 Studies have shown that treating drug possession as a crime does not reduce drug use.
 Social or civil consequences may be equally effective, while still allowing a person the opportunity to live a normal life without a criminal record.

 Civil penalties may include eviction from public housing, discontinuation of welfare benefits, and ineligibility for financial aid.
 These affect a person’s immediate life and may prompt them to recognize and improve negative behaviors associated with substance use.